Senior Management Team

 Prof. Kelly has won the prestigious Patey Prize of the Association of Surgeons of Great Britain & Ireland for research he conducted at Beaumont Hospital and he has also obtained first place in the intercollegiate Specialty Board Exams.

-Professor Hannah McGee is Dean of the Faculty of Medicine & Health Sciences at RCSI.
+Professor Hannah McGee is Deputy Vice Chancellor for Academic Affairs at RCSI.
 As RCSI’s chief academic officer, she is responsible for degree awarding activities in RCSI campuses from Dublin to Bahrain, Dubai, Malaysia and an upcoming partnership in China (Soochow).
 Her focus is ensuring delivery of quality international medical and health sciences curricula.

 Among scholarly leadership roles, she has been president of the European Health Psychology Society and Chair of the European Association for Cardiovascular Prevention and Rehabilitation Committee on Rehabilitation.

 She chaired the Ministerial Committee to develop the Irish Cardiovascular Health Policy – 'Changing Cardiovascular Health.
 National Policy 2010-2019' and in 2020 was appointed by the Minister for Health as Deputy Chair of the National Research Ethics Committee for COVID-19 Research.
 In 2022, she was admitted as a Member of the Royal Irish Academy (MRIA).